fgauna12/AutomatedTestingWorkshop/README.md

 - [Testing Controller Logic in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/mvc/controllers/testing?view=aspnetcore-2.2)
 - [Parsing Results from ActionResult](https://stackoverflow.com/a/51489502)

-### Stretch Goal

-What happens when the database goes down?
-Can you similate this?

 ### 1. Create Characterization Tests for the `ProductsController.Get` method

 Feel free to create a test project.
 Start experimenting and creating a characterization test to understand how it works today.